pichillilorenzo/inappwebview.dev/blog/flutter-inappwebview-6/index.md

 For example, while an `InAppWebView` or `HeadlessInAppWebView` is running, you will see debugging info in your IDE log console with details of the various fired WebView events.

-Through the `WebView.debugLoggingSettings` static property, you can change the `DebugLoggingSettings` values.
+Through the `PlatformInAppWebViewController.debugLoggingSettings` static property, you can change the `DebugLoggingSettings` values.

-If you want to disable WebView debugging info, simply set the `WebView.debugLoggingSettings.enabled` to `false`.
+If you want to disable WebView debugging info, simply set the `PlatformInAppWebViewController.debugLoggingSettings.enabled` to `false`.

 Check more on [Debugging WebViews](https://inappwebview.dev/docs/debugging-webviews/).